It pays to outsource the administration of your company car allowance policy. Here are the top ten reasons why.

 10. Unpredictable conditions demand flexible policies.

-The pandemic, along with the supply chain disruptions, governmental responses, economic uncertainties, and inflationary costs, has provided constant reminders of the need for policies that can handle rapidly changing circumstances.
+The disruptions of the past few years – a pandemic, supply chain disruptions, fuel cost volatility, and rampant inflation – demonstrate the need for policies that can handle rapidly changing circumstances.
 A car allowance policy should be able to address spikes in fuel prices, increases in vehicle prices, and shifts between limited and unlimited travel.
 A well-administered FAVR vehicle program is highly flexible no matter an organization's size and regularly adjusts rates.

 Company car allowance policy administration – let someone else do all the work